 If someone was travelling to Ontario for the first time to explore and take in an unusual or unique (only to) Ontario experience, I have a list of places to send them that I have been to.
-I’d tell them to head up the Bruce Peninsula to Tobermory to stay for a couple days and to hike the the Grotto!
+I’d tell them to head up the Bruce Peninsula to Tobermory to stay for a couple of days and to hike the Grotto!
 Send them yurt camping at any time of the year at either Algonquin Provincial Park or MacGregor Point Provincial Park.
-If they were looking to go glamping right across the street from a winery, they’d be going direct to Long Point Eco Adventures in Norfolk County.
+If they were looking to go glamping right across the street from a winery, they’d be going direct to Long Point Eco-Adventures in Norfolk County.
 If they were looking for some epic scenery while hiking, the Barron Canyon Trail, Dundas Peak and Skinner’s Bluff is where it’s at.

 My Personal Favourite Places To Explore In Ontario

-One of my favourite places to see a sunset?
+One of my favourite places to see sunset?
 It would be the Scarborough Bluffs pictured above and right below.
 Especially in autumn.

 Some of my favourite hiking trails fall within the jurisdiction of Ontario Parks.
 Check out Mono Cliffs Provincial Park, Sleeping Giant Provincial Park and Lake Superior Provincial Park.

 Favourite Beaches?
 Sandbanks in Prince Edward County is top of everyone’s mind when you think of Ontario beaches, but consider Coburg Beach in Coburg or Pancake Bay Beach, just outside Batchawana Bay as well.

 Beer and wine Tours?
 Forego the crowds in Niagara and Prince Edward County and head to Norfolk County instead.